georchestra/georchestra/docs/index.md

 ## Releases

+There are major and patch releases:
-A new release is published every 6 months and is supported during 12 months.
+ * Major releases are supported during 12 months.
-Stable versions are named by their release date, eg 19.04 (latest stable) was published in April 2019.
+ * Migrating from one patch release to another does not require any configuration change.
+It is highly recommended.

-Have a look at the [release notes](https://github.com/georchestra/georchestra/blob/master/RELEASE_NOTES.md) for more information.
+Have a look at the [version numbering scheme](releases.md) and the [release notes](https://github.com/georchestra/georchestra/blob/master/RELEASE_NOTES.md) for more information.

 ## Install